What is Pilates?

 Something that is not too tight and allows you to move freely.
 Pilates is taught in bare feet or non-slip socks.

-Sweat towel are not permitted in class but you may bring a small towel for the purpose of supporting your head/neck during your practice.
+You may want to bring a small towel for the purpose of supporting your head/neck during your practice.

 Can I just turn up?